Skip to Content

 Residents

-Eligible electors are residents of the City who are able to vote in Commonwealth elections and are listed on the State and Commonwealth electoral rolls as to 5.00pm Friday, 25 August 2023.
+Eligible electors are residents of the City who are able to vote in Commonwealth elections and are listed on the State and Commonwealth electoral rolls as to 5.00pm Friday, 29 August 2025.
 If you are enrolled on the State Electoral Roll, you are automatically enrolled on the corresponding Local Government Roll.
 To check your enrolment, visit the WAEC website.
 Enrolments and changes to enrolments close 57 days prior to polling day.

-Non-Resident Owners and Occupiers
+Non-Resident Single Owners

 Councillors and Mayors are elected representatives of the community who work together as an elected body to make decisions that shape the future of our City.
 They should represent the interests of their electors, ratepayers and residents.